 Shortly after graduating, I moved to a small apartment on the Upper West Side.
 After moving there, I really started learning about marketing and figuring out how to bring in more clients, even though I was literally shooting people against a sheet hanging from a wall (and using work lights to light them)!
 I started getting reviews for my business on Yelp and Google, and from 2011 to 2012, I went from working with 10 clients per week to about 20 clients per week!

 I then moved down to the financial district and got a small apartment on Wall Street.
 I upgraded my equipment and began working with interns to help me with editing photos and doing video editing work.

 Another year later I hired my first full-time person, a makeup artist, and then we moved to a larger studio.
 We started hiring more people, and eventually split our large studio into two smaller studios.
-In 2018 I personally stopped shooting so I could focus on growing the business and building systems to enable us to serve our clients even better than before (although I occasionally drop in for a shoot from time to time).
+In 2018 I personally stopped shooting as much so I could focus on growing the business and building systems to enable us to serve our clients even better than before.

 And now here we are, ten years later, 2019.
-We have two studios, over 250 reviews online, we're still showing up on the first page of Google, we have eight team members (3 photographers, 3 makeup artists, a marketing contractor, and myself), and we are getting ready to hire two more people (another makeup artist and a sales person) in the coming months.
+We have two studios, over 250 reviews online, we're still showing up on the first page of Google, we have a small team (2 photographers, 2 makeup artists, and a virtual assistant), and we are getting ready to hire another photographer in the coming months.